Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Generalisation in the framework of TQNN

 providing as a final expression for the transition from $| {\rm in}\rangle$ to $| {\rm out}\rangle$ the relation

 By the definition of $S(k, k-1)$ in \eqref{action}, and denoting the sum over the paths as $\mathcal{D}[x(t)]$, namely

 we find the celebrated expression for the Feynman path-integral

-When a free particle is considered, one can observe that the semi-classical limit corresponds to the minimization of the action, hence to imposing the stationarity of the norm of $X=p/\sqrt{2m}$.
+When a free particle is considered, one can observe that the semi-classical limit corresponds to the minimisation of the action, hence to imposing the stationarity of the norm of $X=p/\sqrt{2m}$.
 Taking into account relativistic invariance, in a $d+1$-dimensional space-time manifold, the vector $\vec{X}=\vec{p}/\sqrt{2m}$ will turn out to be $d$-dimensional.
-Thus the dimensionality of the vector $\vec{X}$ equals the space dimension of the ambient space-time manifold. \\
+Thus the dimensionality of the vector $\vec{X}$ equals the space dimension of the ambient space-time manifold.

 The interpretation we provide here is straightforwardly preserved every time we consider a Lagrangian that is quadratic in the configuration variables and their momenta.
 More in general, we can resort to a symplectic geometry analysis to identify in full generality the norm of the vector $\vec{X}$ in terms of an Hermitian inner product.
 This latter is generated by the symplectic structure associated to the manifold --- see e.g. Refs.~\cite{CW,C1,C2} --- and corresponds to the norm of the action of the space-time translation generator applied to the configuration fields of the system.
 In fact, when the Lagrangian presents higher order terms, one can proceed by perturbing the path integral as shown for example in \cite{sawon2006perturbative} for Chern-Simons theory.
 This allows to compute higher order terms in the perturbation as described above.
-Moreover, this paves the way to further parametrizations that can be learned during training in the form of topological charges.
-This situation, albeit very interesting, will not be considered explicitly in the present article.\\
+Moreover, this paves the way to further parametrisations that can be learned during training in the form of topological charges.
+This situation, albeit very interesting, will not be considered explicitly in the present article.

-Notice furthermore that once manifolds with Lorentzian signature are taken into account, the extremization of the action would not correspond to a minimization of $\vec{X}$, being the system hyperbolic.
-In this latter case, the extremization of the action on a hyperbolic manifold provides the classical trajectories/geodesics of the systems, namely the classical paths that instantiate generalisation within the DNNs framework.\\
+Notice furthermore that once manifolds with Lorentzian signature are taken into account, the extremisation of the action would not correspond to a minimisation of $\vec{X}$, because the system is hyperbolic.
+In this latter case, the extremisation of the action on a hyperbolic manifold provides the classical trajectories/geodesics of the systems, namely the classical paths that instantiate generalisation within the DNNs framework.